sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

    Describes a C macro, i.e., a C-language ``#define``, without the replacement text.

-   In the description of a macro you can use the same info-fields as for the :rst:dir:`c:function` directive.
+   In the description of a macro you can use the same info fields as for the :rst:dir:`c:function` directive.

    .. versionadded:: 3.0